 Our mission is to train:

-- Clinicians who expertly care for patients at all stages of serious illness through whole-person assessment; skillful symptom management; interprofessional collaboration; and empathic, adept communication and care for patients in both major medical centers and rural settings.
+- Clinicians who expertly care for patients at all stages of serious illness and in any medical setting.
+We do this through whole-person assessment, skillful symptom management, inter-professional collaboration, and empathic and adept communication with patients and their families.

 We accomplish this through: